reinert/requestor/README.md

 </dependency>
 ```

-If you're using jdk12+ then add the following command line arg to execute your java app:
+If you're using jdk12+ and want to make PATCH requests then add the following command line arg to execute your java app:
 `--add-opens java.base/java.net=ALL-UNNAMED`.

 ### GWT2